asmaa4may/DeTraC_COVId19/README.md

 ## Contact
-Please do not hesitate to contact us if you have any question.
+Please do not hesitate to contact us if you have any question. asmaa.abbas@science.aun.edu.eg

 ## Citation